theompm/Coursera_Capstone/README.md

 # Capstone Project

-These notebook will be mainly used for the capstone project.
+This notebook will be mainly used for the capstone project.